vwvw/Ethereum-RingCT/README.md

 ```bash
 pip install git+https://github.com/vwvw/ethjsonrpc.git
 ```
+It is needed because the timeout in the official version is too short for the long running time of the ring verification in the EVM.
 [truffle](http://truffleframework.com/)

 To run the script you will first need to launch an instance of testrpc.